vercara/udns_ptt/README.md

 ### WHITELISTED_IPS

-By default the function will allow requests from anyone.
-By defining the "WHITELISTED_IPS" variable, you will restrict access to certain IPs, the ones belonging to UDNS's push notification application servers.
+By default, the function accepts requests from any source.
+However, by defining the "WHITELISTED_IPS" variable, you restrict access to certain IPs, specifically those belonging to UDNS's push notification application servers.

 1. Again, navigate to the "Configuration" tab in Lambda
 2. Click "Environment variables"